spiral/docs/orm/late-binding.md

-# Static Relations, Relate to Interfaces
+# Pre-Compiled Relations, Relate to Interfaces
 Due nature of ORM component and the way how it pre-compiles your schema, you can relate your entities to external `RecordInterface` compatible modules using interfaces and roles instead of concrete implementation.